SemanticDiff: Programming Language Aware Diff

 Hide/Show Changes in Comments

-You can toggle whether changes in comments should be ignored by clicking on the actions menu and selecting Hide Comment Changes or Show Comment Changes.
+You can toggle whether changes in comments should be ignored by clicking on the Hide Comment Changes or Show Comment Changes icon in the top right corner.

 Please note that toggling this setting will lead to a recomputation of the diff.
 Any changes you made to the files being diffed become visible and any manually loaded parts of the code will be collapsed again.